manavsehgal/reactspeedcoding/manuscript/c06-define-component-internals.md

 more readable, reusable, and robust.

-To maintain this chapter as an easy to follow *cheatsheet* format, we will only list minimal code snippets from samples discussed in other chapters.
+To maintain this chapter as an easy to follow *cheatsheet* format, we will only list minimal code snippets from samples discussed in other chapters and focus on the guidelines and strategies for designing component internals.

+You will learn following concepts in this chapter.

+- Naming files, folders, and modules (Df)
+- Imports and exports (Di)
+- Stateless components and pure functions (Dp)
+- Classes and inheritance (Dc)
+- Constructor and binding (Db)
+- Property types (Dt)
+- State management (Ds)
+- Lifecycle methods (Dl)
+- Render and ReactDOM.render methods (Dr)
+- JSX features and syntax (Dj)

 {pagebreak}